paulmarrington/lispz/manuscript/state.md

     (stateful-data.replace! { seed: { forever: "and again" } })
     ## ==> { name: "goodbye" seed: { forever: "and again" }}

+You can use _update!_ instead of _replace!_.
+It is not as clear and only exists for historical (or hysterical) reasons.

 Sometimes it is necessary to merge and then _delete!_ to get the result you need:

     (stateful-data.delete! stateful-data.seed.forever)